Ricks-Lab/gpu-utils/README.md

 amdgpu-ls and make a request for the addition on the pci.ids website.

 ## New in this Release  -  v2.2.0
 * Major bug fix in the way HWMON directory was determined.
-This fixes an issue in not seeing sensor file correctly when a some other card is resident in a PCIe slot.
+This fixes an issue in not seeing sensor files correctly when a some other card is resident in a PCIe slot.
 * Implemented logging option *--log* for amdgpu-monitor.
 A red indicator will indicate active logging and the traget filename.
 * Implemented energy meter in amdgpu-monitor.
-* Implemented the ability to check the extracted ID in a pci.ids for correct model name.
-Implemented a function to extract only amd information for the pci.ids file and store in the file amd_pci_id.txt which is included in this distribution.
+* Implemented the ability to check the GPU extracted ID in a pci.ids file for correct model name.
+Implemented a function to extract only AMD information for the pci.ids file and store in the file amd_pci_id.txt which is included in this distribution.
 * Optimized long, short, and decoded GPU model names.
 * Alpha release of a utility to update device decode data from the pci.ids website.